peterculture/culture-apparel-production/README.md

 the old grid of name buttons), and the identity that gets set is whatever the server verifies the PIN belongs to — not whichever name was tapped.
-On index.html/pre-production.html this also re-derives `caShopRole`, so a worker PIN can no longer combine with a stale manager role to grant manager rights.
-`station.html`/`shipping.html` only store the verified name (they have no role concept of their own).
+On index.html/pre-production.html this also re-derives `caShopRole`, so a worker PIN can no longer combine with a stale manager/admin role to grant elevated rights. `station.html`/`shipping.html` store the verified name under their own `caStationWorkerName` key as before, but now ALSO write the verified role to the shared `caShopRole` key, so the three-tier visibility rules above work correctly even on a tablet that only ever used one of those two boards' own switch-account gate and never went through `login.html` itself.